QasimK/programmers-compendium/src/sql/joins.md

 * **FULL OUTER JOIN** - either side could be null.
 * **INNER JOIN** - return only rows with matching records on both sides.

+## Lateral Joins

+A lateral join is like a for-each loop.
+It can join multiple rows for each original row.

+Contrast this with a correlated subquery which can only return one row.